jitinnair1/tail/_posts/footnotes.md

 [^3]: The footnote system uses the `:target` CSS selector and JavaScript to enhance the user experience.
 This technical approach allows for both progressive enhancement and accessibility.

 [^4]: The back-link (↩) takes you back to where you came from in the text, which is particularly useful in longer documents.

+[^5]: The footnotes are listed at the bottom of the page only so that the footnote references are visible say when the page is printed.